GambitBSM/gambit_light_1.0/gambit_light_interface/example_python/README.md

    ```
    * Here `py_user_loglike` is simply a label you choose for your target function.
 It will be used in GAMBIT output files, log messages, etc.
    * The `init_fun` setting must match the name of the initialisation function in your code (here `init_user_loglike`).
-   * In the above example, the target function will receive three input parameters via the `input` dictionary, and GAMBIT will attempt to extract three output quantities from the `output` dictionary filled by the target function.
+   * In the above example, the target function will receive three input parameters via the `input_names` and `input_vals` lists, and GAMBIT will attempt to extract three output quantities from the `output` dictionary filled by the target function.
    * The input parameter names (`param_name_1`, etc.) correspond to parameters defined in the GAMBIT configuration file.
-These names will be used for the string keys in the `input` dictionary.
+These names will be used for the names in the `input_names` list.
    * The output names (`c_user_loglike_output_1`, etc.) are the string keys that GAMBIT will look for to extract outputs from the `output` dictionary.

    See `yaml_files/gambit_light_example.yaml` for a complete GAMBIT configuration file.